chaoss/wg-dei/focus-areas/event-diversity/time-inclusion-for-virtual-events.md

 - The event keeps time zone differences in mind
 - The event caters to my needs related to differences in time
 - The event provides adequate recordings of the talks I care about
-- I was provided with adequate low-bandwidth options at the event
+- I was provided with adequate low-bandwidth options for viewing presentations at the event

 Survey speakers with Likert Scale [1-x] (Or Emoji Scale):
 - The time block selected for my presentation at the event is fair to me
-- I have, or will receive, a recording of my presentation for later viewing
+- My presentation was recorded and easily accessible for later viewing by virtual attendees
+- I was provided with adequate low-bandwith options for presenting at the event

 ## References
 - [How To Make Virtual Meetings & Events More Inclusive](https://coonoor.medium.com/how-to-make-virtual-meetings-events-more-inclusive-de742ec0e672)